sadab-halim/Interview-Questions/README.md

    - This decomposition is called lossy join decomposition when the join of the sub relations does not result in the same relation R that was decomposed.
    - For lossy join decomposition, we always have- R1 ⋈ R2 ⋈ R3 ……. ⋈ Rn ⊃ R where ⋈ is a natural join operator

-## Normalization:
+## Normalization ✅
-In DBMS, database normalization is a process of making the database consistent by-
+- Normalization is a technique of organizing the data in the database.
-- Reducing the redundancies
-- Ensuring the integrity of data through lossless decomposition
+- It is a systematic approach which is used to remove or reduce data redundancy in the tables and remove the insert, update and delete anomalies.
+- It mainly divides the larger table into smaller tables and links them using a relationship to increase the clarity of data.

+## Anomalies:
+- **Insertion Anomaly:**
+   - Suppose a new faculty joins the University, and the Database Administrator inserts the faculty data into the table.
+   - But he is not able to insert because Sid is a primary key, and can’t be NULL.
+   - So this type of anomaly is known as an insertion anomaly.

+- **Delete Anomaly:**
+   - When the Database Administrator wants to delete the student details of Sid=2 from the table.
+   - Then it will delete the faculty and course information too which cannot be recovered further.

+- **Update Anomaly:**
+   - When the Database Administrator wants to change the salary of faculty F1 from 30000 to 40000 in above table University
+   - Then the database will update salary in more than one row due to data redundancy.
+   - So, this is an update anomaly in a table.

-## Types of Normal Forms:
+## Types of Normal Forms ✅
-- **First Normal Form (1NF)** - A given relation is called in First Normal Form (1NF) if each cell of the table contains only an atomic value i.e. if the attribute of every tuple is either single valued or a null value.
+- **First Normal Form (1NF):** A given relation is called in First Normal Form (1NF) if each cell of the table contains only an atomic value i.e. if the attribute of every tuple is either single valued or a null value.
-- **Second Normal Form (2NF)** - A given relation is called in Second Normal Form (2NF) if and only if
+- **Second Normal Form (2NF):** A given relation is called in Second Normal Form (2NF) if and only if
    - Relation already exists in 1NF.
    - No partial dependency exists in the relation.
-A → B is called a partial dependency if and only if- A is a subset of some candidate key and B is a non-prime attribute.
+A → B is called a partial dependency if and only if A is a subset of some candidate key and B is a non-prime attribute.

-- **Third Normal Form (3NF)** - A given relation is called in Third Normal Form (3NF) if and only if
+- **Third Normal Form (3NF):** A given relation is called in Third Normal Form (3NF) if and only if
    - Relation already exists in 2NF.
    - No transitive dependency exists for non-prime attributes.
-A → B is called a transitive dependency if and only if- A is not a super key and B is a non-prime attribute.
+A → B is called a transitive dependency if and only if A is not a super key and B is a non-prime attribute.

-- Boyce-Codd Normal Form - A given relation is called in BCNF if and only if
+- **Boyce-Codd Normal Form:** A given relation is called in BCNF if and only if
    - Relation already exists in 3NF.
    - For each non-trivial functional dependency ‘A → B’, A is a super key of the relation.
+- **Fourth Normal Form:** A relation is in 4NF if it satisfies the following conditions:
+   - A relation is in BCNF
+   - and, there is no multivalued dependency exists in the relation.

+## Denormalization ✅
+Denormalization is a technique used to merge data from multiple tables into a single table that can be queried quickly.

 ## Transaction:
 Transaction is a single logical unit of work formed by a set of operations.